 Getting into an auto accident is always stressful, especially for drivers who have reason to believe that they are at fault for the collision.
 California’s fault guidelines make the person named at fault for these collisions solely responsible for any fees generated by the other parties.
 Working with a lawyer during these deliberations is always a good choice.

-Finding a personal injury lawyer for these situations should be the least of your worries, and you should choose a firm you trust.
+Finding a Sacramento car accident attorney for these situations should be the least of your worries, and you should choose a firm you trust.
 At Guenard & Bozarth, LLP, our legal team can help you navigate your accident case.
 For more information, visit our website and contact us today.